Third Party Evaluation of UNICEF’s Support of Water Establishments - UNICEF

 Research Approach & Methodology:

-Triangle employed a mixed-method approach to gather comprehensive data for the assessment.
+Triangle employed a mixed-method approach to gather comprehensive data for the assignment.
 The methodology encompassed the following key components:

 • Theory of Change Reconstruction: To assess program success and improvement areas, Triangle reconstructed UNICEF’s theory of change through interviews, document reviews, and discussions with program staff.
 This process aimed to examine initial assumptions, planned outcomes, and causal links.